 The following relations between components are retrieved:

-The Openshift integration does not retrieve any traces data.
+The OpenShift integration doesn't retrieve any traces data.

-All tags defined in Openshift will be retrieved and added to the associated components and relations in StackState.
+All tags defined in OpenShift will be retrieved and added to the associated components and relations in StackState as labels.

 The StackState Agent talks to the kubelet and kube-state-metrics API.